 When the proxy starts, an embedded Go server SDK retrieves the Feature and Segment config and populates the cache.

-How does the Relay Proxy fetch client and server SDK configuration details?
+How the Relay Proxy fetches client and server SDK configuration details

 Client and Server SDKs fetch the evaluation details in the same way as they would if they were interacting with the FF Services on ff-server.